Can food aggravate IBS symptoms?

 To maintain a balanced diet, it’s very important that you consider a low-FODMAP diet, with the guidance of a dietitian or other qualified nutrition professional.
 They can help identify which foods don’t affect you, and suggest alternatives for those which do, so that you are not depriving your body of essential nutrients.
 For example, some FODMAP foods, including grains and vegetables, contain prebiotic fibre which is very important for long term gut health.
 This fibre encourages the growth of good bacteria in the gut and without it, the less desirable bacteria may become more dominant.

-Can fibre help IBS symptoms?
 In fact, rather than excluding all types of fibre, dietary advice for IBS suffers has included a suggestion that a prebiotic supplement could be used in alleviating bloating, excess gas and abdominal pain.

-Therefore, it’s important to realise that following a low-FODMAP diet is not the long-term solution for all IBS sufferers.
+It’s important to realise that following a low-FODMAP diet is not the long-term solution for all IBS sufferers.
 Whilst it may help reduce your symptoms in the short term, you may not be helping your gut health in the long term.

 Alex Gazzola and Julie Thompson RD.
 Low FODMAP and other diets.
 IBS Dietary Advice to calm your gut.
 Sheldon Press